jacksonkasi1/ultra-zen-mode/README.md

 1. Press `Ctrl+Shift+Alt+Z` to toggle Ultra Zen Mode.
 2. The extension will hide unnecessary UI elements and maximize the code view.
 3. Press `Ctrl+Shift+Alt+Z` again to revert to the normal view.
+4. To configure Ultra Zen Mode, open the Command Palette (`Ctrl+Shift+P`), type `Configure Ultra Zen Mode`, and select it.
+This will open the settings page where you can enable or disable various views.

 ## Configuration